RinwaOwuogba/avatar-arena-tutorial/Building-an-NFT-game-using-TDD-with-Hardhat.md

 Re-run tests just to make sure everything still works.
 They should work as normal, if an error comes up then something broke while substituting the code snippets, try to figure out what's out of place and resolve it before continuing.

-### 4.3.3 - Test 3: should simulate battle results once two users join a battle
+### 4.3.3 - Test 3: Should Simulate Battle Results Once Two Users Join a Battle

 Simulating the result of a battle involves: